 Who Should Attend

 This program is targeted to city elected officials, specifically new city elected officials, or those interested in increasing their depth of knowledge on local government public policy.
 The course is also designed to meet the needs of individuals interested in running for city council, as well as individuals interested in learning more about the field of city public policy making.

-Occupational summary for legislators in the United States.
+Occupational summary for legislators.